Aniket-Chugh/Non-removable-footer-credits-Maker-tool-script/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.
-Developed abd code done by Aniket Chugh.
+This project is not licensed.
+All rights are reserved by the creator{Aniket Chugh}.
+If you are interested in using, modifying, or distributing the code, feel free to do it.